 Pro tip: Add a small weight for added intensity.
 But keep in mind, your form should not suffer because of the added weight - keep those shoulders back and square.
 Imagine gliding along a wall.

 You've made it through your first full PCOS workout circuit!
 Take a few minutes to stretch, hydrate, and take some deep breaths before repeating the routine (if you're up for it).

 As you saw, this PCOS fitness routine is easy to do at home, requires no fancy gym equipment, and is gentle on beginners.
 Now comes the inevitable question: how do I make myself actually workout consistently?
 Don't worry - we've got some great ideas for you!

 It’s great if you got a chance to work out today.

 It would be even better if you worked out again tomorrow or the next day.

-Ideally, we would all work out most days during the week if we could.
+Ideally, we would all work out most days during the week.
 But that’s hard.
-There are lots of things that can stand in your way, like time, schedules, motivation, how you're feeling…
+There are lots of things that can stand in your way, like schedules, motivation, mental health, illness, travel...the list goes on.

 Tip #2: Balance Before Bed